mozilla/prio-processor/README.md

 First, the static libraries for Prio and big numbers are generated in the git submodule.
 Then, SWIG generates C files from the SWIG interface file.
 This contains the code for sharing data between the static library and Python objects.
-Finally, the library is made available to the Python package as an extension module.
+Finally, the library is made available to the Python package in an extension module.

 ```bash